Exploring the Many Faces of Garnet – A Gemstone for Every Mood

 Rose gold – Soft, romantic glow.

-Enhances creativity and drive
+Enhanced creativity and drive

-Encourages confidence and sensuality
+Confidence and sensuality

 A History Carved in Time